 Rob: That does make sense.
-So there are some terraces, there are some semis that I think can work and do work in some maybe holiday let type areas.
+So there are some terraces, there are some semis that I think can work and do work for some maybe holiday let type areas.

 But I think for the corporate letting model, it's that prime location isn't it?
 It's being in the right city.
 It's being in the right kind of spot within the city and that very often lends itself to the serviced accommodation model.

-Paul: I’m thinking with the short terms and the houses, it’s hardly usually next door to a house the person who owns it, et cetera.
+Paul: I'm thinking, with the short-term stays and the houses, it's hardly usually next door to a house the person who owns it, et cetera.